Wilt Chamberlain: Awards and honors

 Chamberlain is regarded as one of the most extraordinary and dominant basketball players in NBA history, and has been called the greatest basketball player of all time by many sources including Basketball Hall of Fame members Walt Frazier and Earl Monroe.
 In 2007, ESPN ranked Chamberlain the second-best center of all time behind Kareem Abdul-Jabbar, and was ranked second in Slams "Top 50 NBA Players of All-Time in NBA History" in 2009, and sixth in ESPN's list of the top 74 NBA players of all time in 2020, and the third-best center of all-time behind Abdul-Jabbar and Bill Russell.
 In 2022, Chamberlain was ranked fifth in ESPN's list of the NBA 75th Anniversary Team, and sixth in a similar list by The Athletic.
 Contemporaneous colleagues were often terrified of playing against Chamberlain.
 Russell regularly feared being embarrassed by Chamberlain, and Walt Frazier called his dominance on the court "comical".

 Chamberlain holds numerous official NBA all-time records.
 Former teammate Billy Cunningham said, "The NBA Guide reads like Wilt's personal diary."
 He was a scoring champion, all-time top rebounder, and accurate field-goal shooter.
 He led the NBA in scoring seven times, field-goal percentage nine times, minutes played eight times, rebounding eleven times, and assists once.
 Chamberlain is most remembered for his 100-point game, which is widely considered one of basketball's greatest records.
 Decades after his record, many NBA teams did not average 100 points.
 (Note: The closest any player has gotten to 100 points was the Lakers' Kobe Bryant, who scored 81 in 2006.
 Afterward, Bryant said Chamberlain's record was "unthinkable ...
 It's pretty exhausting to think about it".)

-For his feats, Chamberlain was enshrined in the Naismith Memorial Basketball Hall of Fame in 1978, named part of the NBA 35th Anniversary Team in 1980, one of the 50 Greatest Players in NBA History in 1996, and was ranked 13th in ESPN's list "Top North American Athletes of the Century" in 1999.